Fred Iltis: Life and work

 During World War II, Iltis served in the Army in the South Pacific for two and a half years.
 He was a private first class and sanitary technician in malaria control and was in the battles of the Northern Solomons, South Philippines, and Luzon.
-He was awarded the Asiatic-Pacific Service Medal with 3 bronze stars, the Philippine Liberation Medal with one bronze star, the Good Conduct Medal, and the Victory Medal.
+He was awarded the Asiatic–Pacific Campaign Medal with 3 bronze stars, the Philippine Liberation Medal with one bronze star, the Good Conduct Medal, and the Victory Medal.

-In 1948, he married Julia Patricia Zrinyi (Judy) (1926-2004), a graphic artist and scientific illustrator.
+In 1948, he married Julia Patricia Zrinyi (Judy) (1926–2004), a graphic artist and scientific illustrator.
 He went on to earn a Ph.D. in entomology at University of California, Davis.

-Iltis worked briefly at Harvard in 1967-1968 as a research fellow in Tropical Public Health for the Harvard School of Public Health.
+Iltis worked briefly at Harvard in 1967–1968 as a research fellow in Tropical Public Health for the Harvard School of Public Health.
 After settling in San Jose, California, in the 1960s, Iltis taught in the Biology Department at San José State University.

 A skilled photographer, Iltis developed and printed photos in a basement darkroom, using the slow and complicated archival process system yielding prints that last many decades.
 In his journeys south of the border (where he met the Mexican photographer Manuel Álvarez Bravo), Iltis portrayed the life of the Mexican Indians, particularly in Michoacán.
 Many photos of his vast archive document the civil rights movement of the 1960s, student protests against the Vietnam War, the struggle of the Chicano agricultural workers led by César Chávez and Dolores Huerta, as well as the strikes and boycott of American fruit companies.
 He met and befriended the renowned photojournalists Hansel Mieth and Otto Hagel, who had documented the Great Depression of the 1930s in Life magazine.
 From them Iltis learned that "a photo can express one’s ideas and ideals far better than a thousand words".

+Iltis died on December 11, 2008, in San Jose, California, at the age of 85.